dgatewood/GuitarZhero/README.md

 # GuitarZhero
 Javascript game that is kind of a clone of Guitar Hero.
+Only a little bit though.